DiegoHilderink/navbarPlugin/README.md

 #### **Method list:**

 <p>
-* 'addElem' : Create an elements bellow the father with the configuration you passed.
+* 'addElem' : Create an element bellow the father with the configuration that you designd.
-* 'killElem' : Delete an element that you give. it might be a onfiguration, an id, a class or even a mark.
+* 'killElem' : Delete an element that you want.
+It might be a 'conf', an id, a class or even a mark.
-* 'addNav' : Creates a navbar with the options you give him.
-If the conf is null, it'll charge an preffered menu.
+* 'addNav' : Creates a navbar with the options provide.
+If the 'conf' is null, it'll charge a prefferred menu.
 * 'addHiden' : Allows a navbar to be hidden or showed.
 </p>